Animal Husbandry

 What is Animal Husbandry: Its Importance, Types and Benefits

-Animal husbandry is the management of animals for food, fibre, labour, and other products.
+Animal husbandry is the rearing and management of animals for food, fibre, labour, and other products.
 It is a broad term that covers a variety of practices, from raising livestock in small farms to commercial animal farming.
+This practice not only benefits farmers financially but also contributes to India's food security and economy.
+This blog explores animal husbandry from the Indian context.

 Table of Contents